John Hick: Career

 Hick's academic positions included Danforth Professor of the Philosophy of Religion at the Claremont Graduate University, California (where he taught from 1979 to 1992); H.G.
-Wood Professor of Theology at the University of Birmingham; and Fellow of the Institute for Advanced Research in Arts and Social Sciences at the University of Birmingham.
+Wood Professor of Theology at the University of Birmingham (1967-82); and Fellow of the Institute for Advanced Research in Arts and Social Sciences at the University of Birmingham.
 While at the University of Birmingham Hick played important roles in a number of organisations centred on community relations.
-Non-Christian communities, mostly Hindu, Muslim and Sikh, had begun to form in this central England community as immigration from the Caribbean Islands and Indian subcontinent increased.
+Non-Christian communities, mostly Hindu, Muslim and Sikh, had begun to form in Birmingham as immigration from the Caribbean Islands and Indian subcontinent increased.
 Due to the influx of peoples with different religious traditions, organisations focused on integrating the community became necessary.
-During his fifteen years at the University of Birmingham, Hick became a founder, as well as the first chair, for the group All Faiths for One Race (AFFOR); he served as a chair on the Religious and Cultural Panel, which was a division of the Birmingham Community Relations Committee; and he also chaired the coordinating committee for a 1944 conference convened under the new Education Act with the aim of creating a new syllabus for religious instruction in city schools.
+During his fifteen years at the University of Birmingham, Hick became a founder, as well as the first chair, for the group All Faiths for One Race (AFFOR); he served as a chair on the Religious and Cultural Panel, which was a division of the Birmingham Community Relations Committee; and he also chaired the coordinating committee for a 1944 conference convened under the new Education Act 1944 with the aim of creating a new syllabus for religious instruction in city schools.

-It is not widely known that between 1970 and 1974, the early Hick championed a substantially different theory of religious pluralism based not on Kant but on Sri Aurobindo, an Indian yogi (1872–1950).
+Between 1970 and 1974 Hick championed a substantially different theory of religious pluralism based, not on Immanuel Kant but on Sri Aurobindo, an Indian yogi (1872–1950).

 He also held teaching positions at Cornell University, Princeton Theological Seminary and the University of Cambridge.
 During his teaching stay at Princeton Seminary, Hick began to depart from his conservative religious standings as he began to question "whether belief in the Incarnation required one to believe in the literal historicity of the Virgin Birth".
 This questioning would open the door for further examination of his own Christology, which would contribute to Hick's understanding of religious pluralism.
-He was the vice-president of the British Society for the Philosophy of Religion, and vice-president of the World Congress of Faiths.
+He was vice-president of the British Society for the Philosophy of Religion and vice-president of the World Congress of Faiths.

 Hick delivered the 1986–87 Gifford lectures and in 1991 was awarded the prestigious Grawemeyer Award from the University of Louisville and the Louisville Presbyterian Theological Seminary for Religion.

-Hick was twice the subject of heresy proceedings.
-In 1961 or 1962 he was asked whether he took exception to anything in the Westminster Confession of 1647 and answered that several points were open to question.
-Because of this, some of the local ministers appealed against his reception into the presbytery.
-Their appeal was sustained by the Synod.
-A year later, a counter-appeal was sustained by the Judicial Committee of the General Assembly, and Hick became a member of the presbytery.
+After retiring as the Danforth Professor of Philosophy of Religion at Claremont Graduate University in California in 1992, he returned to Birmingham, where he lived until his death.
+Hick bequeathed his professional archives to the Cadbury Research Library Special Collections at the University of Birmingham.